soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-security-and-compliance.md

 When you use the Microsoft 365 compliance center for the first time, you'll see information across the top of the screen to help you get started.
 You'll see how to navigate easily to the compliance features you're most interested in exploring.

-Once the Microsoft 365 compliance center is enabled for your tenant, you will be to access it at [https://compliance.microsoft.com](https://compliance.microsoft.com).
+You will be to access the Microsoft 365 compliance center at [https://compliance.microsoft.com](https://compliance.microsoft.com).

 > [!NOTE]
 > You must be assigned a valid Azure Active Directory role to access the Microsoft 365 compliance center.
 To learn more, see the [Required licenses and permissions](#required-licenses-and-permissions) section (in this article).

 ## What to expect

-### Rolling out now!
+### General availability!

-The new Microsoft 365 security center and the new Microsoft 365 compliance center began rolling out earlier this year.
+The new Microsoft 365 security center and the new Microsoft 365 compliance center are now generally available at the end of March 2019.
 If you don't have this already, you should have access to the new Microsoft 365 security center and Microsoft 365 compliance center very soon.

 ### Easy access!